PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 ### secret

 A `secret` volume is used to pass sensitive information, such as passwords, to Pods.
-You can store secrets in the Kubernetes API and mount them as files for use by pods without coupling to Kubernetes directly. `secret` volumes are backed by tmpfs (a RAM-backed filesystem) so they are never written to non-volatile storage.
+You can store secrets in the PlaidCloud API and mount them as files for use by pods without coupling to PlaidCloud directly. `secret` volumes are backed by tmpfs (a RAM-backed filesystem) so they are never written to non-volatile storage.

 {{< note >}}
-You must create a Secret in the Kubernetes API before you can use it.
+You must create a Secret in the PlaidCloud API before you can use it.
 {{< /note >}}

 {{< note >}}